-The Cybersecurity Quiz App was developed to strengthen the digital skills of Austrians in the field of cybersecurity.
+The Cybersecurity Quiz App has been developed to strengthen the digital skills of Austrians in the field of cybersecurity.
 It includes game challenges relating to technical threats, protection from fraud, data protection, cyberbullying, etc.

-6.8 Cross-border platforms
+4.8 Cross-border Infrastructures

 QC-Platform